Khangnguyen04/seattle-crime-data/README.md

         * Subquery

             - Use 'age' to return the time between the report date and offense date.
 Name this function as 'report_time' for the parent query
+	    - Use 'where' clause to filter the average time for reports that occur only in 2023 for recency purposes

         * Parent Query